integromat/vscode-apps-sdk/README.md

    - Developers have the freedom to work at their own pace.
 Make necessary changes locally, deploy to testing app absolutely separated from production, and fine-tune without any pressure.

-   - Whether it’s a minor tweak or a major overhaul, Apps Local Development has you covered.
+   - Whether it’s a minor tweak or a major overhaul, the Local Development for Apps has you covered.

 4. Deployment to production app: